ljw1004/vbspec/vb/lexical-grammar.md

 ### White Space

 *White space* serves only to separate tokens and is otherwise ignored.
-Logical lines containing only white space are ignored.
+Logical lines containing only white space are ignored. (__Note.__

-> __Note__
-> Line terminators are not considered white space.
+Line terminators are not considered white space.)

 ```antlr
 WhiteSpace